Teal Pond Foundation

 Teal Pond Foundation is a private family foundation that makes grants at the discretion of its trustees.
 There is no publicly available website, online application portal, or published guidelines for submitting grant proposals.
 The foundation does not appear to solicit or accept unsolicited applications.

-Grants are likely awarded to organizations that:
+Grants are likely awarded to organisations that:

 - Are personally known to the trustees